Robbers pull off huge diamond heist at Brussels airport

 Prosecutors said they could not yet comment on how much the diamonds taken were worth or to whom they belonged.

-Belgian state broadcaster VRT reported the total value was 350 million euros.
+Belgian state broadcaster VRT reported the total value was 350 million euros ($467 million).
 A spokeswoman for the Antwerp Diamond Centre said the value may be closer to $50 million.

 "In any case it's one of the biggest robberies we've seen," she said.